T

 neighborhood

-Explore the historic heart of Philadelphia, filled with colonial-era buildings, art galleries, boutiques, and lively restaurants and bars.
-It's a great area for an evening stroll, dinner, and drinks.
+Wander through Philadelphia's most historic neighborhood, filled with cobblestone streets, colonial-era buildings, art galleries, and unique boutiques.
+It's a charming area for an evening stroll and dinner.

 Day 2 · Philadelphia